charlax/professional-programming/README.md

 - [How to be successful at Amazon (or any other large company for that matter)](https://www.reddit.com/r/cscareerquestions/comments/4x0ugj/how_to_be_successful_at_amazon_or_any_other_large/)
 - [Being good isn’t enough](https://joshs.bearblog.dev/being-good-isnt-enough/)
   - The biggest gains come from combining disciplines.
+- [Stop Avoiding Politics](https://terriblesoftware.org/2025/10/01/stop-avoiding-politics/) is a good contrarian take on the current (negative) connotation of the word "politics".
+  - In a way, it is unfortunate that "politics" got that connotation since Aristotle rightfully considered politics the highest form of practical wisdom, since it has to do with humans as social animals.
+  - "Good politics is just being strategic about relationships and influence in the service of good outcomes."
+  - Examples: building relationships before you need them, understanding the incentives, managing up effectively, creating win-win situation, being visible.
+  - "The alternative to good politics isn’t no politics.
+It’s bad politics winning by default.
+It’s the loud person who’s wrong getting their way because the quiet person who’s right won’t speak up."

 About senior engineers: